 Over $20 million has already been secured for Phase I infrastructure, including federal grants and CVD equity investment.
 The majority of this work is being funded by a Transportation Investment Generating Economic Recovery II (TIGER II) grant.
 The Creative Village TIGER II grant award represents an important vote of confidence in the project from the federal government.
 Construction on the LYNX LYMMO Lime Line is currently underway.

 Proximity to SunRail and LYNX Central Station will provide Creative Village and Parramore with improved regional access to jobs, education, social services, government facilities, entertainment, civic and cultural assets, and many other opportunities.
-Creative Village development plans also involve the expansion of the LYNX LYMMO bus circulator system which will serve Creative Village, Parramore and the west side of downtown Orlando, with service expected to begin in Spring 2016.
+The expansion of the LYNX LYMMO bus circulator system is underway which will serve Creative Village, Parramore and the west side of downtown Orlando.
+Service will begin in mid-2016.